Sunday, November 17, 2024

 Due to its ghee content, not easily got when we were young.
 And if made correctly, all astikas go mad about it.

 The characteristic is the ratio of 1.25.
-You can make it at any quantity, but each ingredient should be 1.25.
+You can make it at any quantity, but each ingredient should be 1.25 of the original measure taken.

-1. Sooji (or wheat atta) - The shloka mentions Godhooma Choorna
+1. Sooji (or wheat atta) - The shloka mentions Godhooma Choorna.
+In absence, Rice Rava can be used, but is seldom used.

-3. Cut bananas (The variety used will make taste difference)
+3. Cut ripe bananas (The variety used will make taste difference)

 4. Ghee